The Old Man of the Sea

 The kitchen window smashes inwards, drawing me out of the book and away to the other side of the room.
 I’m staring into the darkness, a sword in my hand.
 I don’t recall lifting it from the wall, but the heft of the blade is reassuring.

 I spot a stone on the table, a few feet from where I was sat only moments before, with paper around it, held on string.
 I want to pick it up, but I can’t.
-There’s black hole where the window was, watching me, waiting for me to move, to breath, anything that gives away I’m there.
+There’s black hole where the window was, watching me, waiting for me to move, to breathe, anything that gives away I’m there.
 If I stay still and silent it can’t see or hear.

 I gaze at the wrapped stone and remember the parties and the seashells.
 It’s the same string from my childhood.
 The realisation helps.
 I can move now.
 I go to the broken window and peer into the dark.
 I can’t see anyone out there, but...